contentstack/extensions/README.md

 # Contentstack Extensions

 Contentstack provides Extensions that let you extend its UI.
-It provides two types of extensions: Custom Fields and Custom Widgets.
+It provides three types of extensions: Custom Fields, Custom Widgets, and Dashboard Widgets.

 The **Custom Fields** extension lets you create custom fields that you can use in your content types, such as a color picker, code editor, video selector, and more.

 The **Custom Widgets** extension lets you add widgets that help you analyze the content of an entry and recommend content ideas.
 Examples of custom widgets are SEO recommendations, sentiment analysis, and content translation in different languages.

+The **Dashboard Widgets extension** allows you to add widgets to the dashboard of your stack.
+Using this extension, you can create useful widgets such as recently published content, to-do list, personal notes, stack summary, and more.

 This is a repository of example extensions created using Contentstack’s [Extensions SDK](https://github.com/contentstack/ui-extensions-sdk).